Looking for the best things to do in Knysna? Well, then you’ve landed on just the right page.

 The best way to explore all of Knysna’s best bits is by car at your own pace.
 Most people drive down from Cape Town, but flying into George Airport is a great alternative if you’re coming from elsewhere in South Africa.
 The airport is located only 70km west of Knysna, and you’ll find a good mix of car rental companies here.

-Baz Bus also has frequent hop-on-hop-off buses and affordable prices down to Knysna for backpackers on a slightly tighter budget.
+Baz Bus also has frequent hop-on-hop-off buses at affordable prices down to Knysna for backpackers on a slightly tighter budget.
 Book your seat here.

 What to do in Knysna in Conclusion